-If leucine levels are too high or too low (or isoleucine or valine levels are not within range), your metabolic dietitian or metabolic doctor will advise you appropriately on changes to make.
-A number of factors cause blood leucine levels to increase or decrease outside of the target range.
+If the blood amino acid (methionine, threonine, valine, isoleucine) or ammonia levels are too high or too low, your metabolic dietitian or doctor will advise you appropriately on changes to make to the diet and medications.
+A number of factors cause blood levels to increase or decrease outside of the target range.